Function Call

 @num_of_chars_of_type

-Number: Integer representing the type of character
+Number: Integer representing character type

 1